-- Best P2P lending platforms
+- Best P2P lending platforms for Beginners

 P2P lending is a way for small businesses and individuals to lend money at a cheaper rate than banks can offer.
 Furthermore, there are P2P lending platforms in place which works as an intermediate for the borrower and the investor.
 The P2P lending principle is followed with many benefits.
 However, there are also a few disadvantages.
-For the investor, there are typically no costs associated with investing and the returns are considered better than other investment types.
+For the investor, there are typically no costs associated with investing, and the returns are considered better than other investment types.

-P2P lending is for now considered a risky investment.
+P2P lending is, for now, considered a risky investment.
 However, there are ways to mitigate risk.

-Frequently Asked Question About P2P Lending
+Frequently Asked Questions About P2P Lending

 What is the advantages of P2P lending?

 P2P lending generates a stable return in the double digits.
 P2P lending can be as safe as you make it.
 There is often no fees or commissions investing in P2P lending.